andrewhughes86/golfballdesign/TaskList.md

 - [ ] Changing dimple radius occasionally breaks the sketch.

 ## ToDo
-- [ ] When a new dimple is create, it becomes the selected dimple
+- [ ] When a new dimple is created, it becomes the selected dimple
 - [ ] Flower Array button (Arrays around another dimple)
 - [ ] Look into adding coordinate system to dimples to allow arrarys and possible linking dimples together
-- [ ] Polar Array button (Default polar array works)
 - [x] Move 'selected body' to the top of tool
 - [x] Increase button font size
 - [ ] Dock widget into the correct panel